markNZed/processism-react-three/storyboard.md

 To resolve a paradox, we need to shift our paradigm.
 In a non-foundational, process-centric paradigm, the very concept of a paradox changes.
 Here, we are not expecting a coherent foundation that explains everything.
 When we encounter a paradox, it is not a failure but an invitation to explore other paradigms that might offer different insights.

 The freedom we gain from processism comes at the price of acknowledging our limitations.
 We let go of the search for ultimate truths or foundations, and we become less swayed by the foundational claims of others.
-This can be disorienting at first, but it leads to a liberating stance of "not-knowing."
+This can be disorienting at first, but it leads to a liberating stance of "not-knowing".

 In this space of not-knowing, we are open to new perspectives and possibilities.
 We are no longer trapped by the need to find a single, unchanging truth.
 Instead, we embrace the fluidity and complexity of reality, recognizing that our understanding will always be partial and provisional.